 The growth potential of energy storage has drawn interest from some of the biggest names in the power business and beyond.
 With the trend set to continue, Andy Colthorpe explores how three recent acquisition targets are faring under new ownership.
-Taken from the pages of PV Tech Power Vol.19, the second part of this article will be published on Energy-Storage.news later this week.
+Taken from the pages of PV Tech Power Vol.19, read the second part of this article, here.

 Objects of intensifying interest

 The urgency of the need to act on climate change grows in tandem with the modernisation of the energy industry and is also taking renewables and therefore energy storage – into the mainstream.
 Over the past couple of years, this has manifested itself primarily as growth in investment into the sector and big players now wanting to own significant pieces of the market as it rapidly develops.

 It will be interesting to see if they’ve got it right in terms of the types of energy storage companies they target, with many expecting widespread consolidation to obliterate all but the best – or biggest – in the industry.
 It will also be interesting to see if the acquired companies are well-positioned to succeed as part of a bigger corporation or if they’ll continue to do what they’ve always done – only bigger.